colinfb/colinfb.github.io/index.md

 title: Colin Byrne, PhD
 ---

-# Colin Byrne, PhD, River Scientist
+# Colin Byrne, PhD - River Scientist

 I'm a early career scientist interested in geomorphic form in rivers and associated hydrodynamics that influence ecological conditions of rivers.